Testing gravity with cosmic variance-limited pulsar timing array correlations

 \textit{Variance in the power spectrum.---}By appealing to the Gaussianity of the SGWB, we can show that the variance of the power spectrum is given by~\cite{Allen:2022dzg,Bernardo:2022xzl}

-reminiscent of the cosmic variance of the CMB.
-Bearing this in mind, then we can expect that in a few more years the PTAs will be able to resolve low $C_l$'s ($l \leq 8$) with concealed experimental noise because of the cosmic variance.
-In particular, the recently forecasted 30 years PTA observation of 150 millisecond pulsars \cite{Nay:2023pwu} shows that the first few multipoles can be resolved to a subfraction of the cosmic variance (Eq. \eqref{eq:clcv}).
-As a matter of fact, even the projected 10 years PTA observation of only 50 millisecond pulsars \cite{Nay:2023pwu} shows that the experimental noises are already comparable to the cosmic variance.
+reminiscent of the CMB.
+We can expect that in a few years the PTAs will be able to resolve low $C_l$'s ($l \lesssim 8$) with concealed experimental noise.
+The recently forecasted 30 years PTA observation of 150 MSPs \cite{Nay:2023pwu} shows that the first few multipoles can be resolved to a subfraction of the cosmic variance (Eq. \eqref{eq:clcv}).
+Even the projected 10 years PTA observation of only 50 MSPs \cite{Nay:2023pwu} shows experimental noises that are comparable to the cosmic variance.
+This is supported by the NANOGrav 15 years data \cite{NANOGrav:2023gor}, e.g., Fig. 7 of Ref. \cite{NANOGrav:2023gor} shows experimental noise smaller than the cosmic variance up to $l \leq 5$.
 This optimism translates to the heart of this letter--that cosmic variance-limited measurements of the SGWB angular power spectrum is the key to understanding gravity in the nanohertz GW regime.
-More lightly, cosmic variance resolution of the first few power spectrum multipoles is sufficient so that PTAs can test fundamental gravity.
+More lightly, cosmic variance resolution of the first few power spectrum multipoles is sufficient so that PTAs can test gravity.